Skip to main content

 Gluten-Free Goddess Blueberry Scones Recipe with Whole Grains

 Scones are my favorite way to employ fresh, seasonal blueberries.
-Quick to make and bake, and sporting less sugar than your average muffin, these gluten-free dairy-free scones boast several whole grains, plus rice bran and oat bran for a touch of fiber.
+Quick to make and bake, and sporting less sugar than your average muffin, these gluten-free dairy-free scones boast several whole grains, plus rice bran for a touch of fiber.

 Prepare a 9-inch round cake pan by lining it with a circle of parchment paper.
 Set aside.